binpash/pash/compiler/README.md

 ## Instructions

-Add `DISH_TOP` in your environment to point to the top dish directory.
+Add `PASH_TOP` in your environment to point to the top pash directory.